1986 Admiral 74 Sport Yacht

 |Engine Type||Twin Inboard|

 Amazing opportunity!
-Over $1M refit just a couple years ago that included BRAND NEW, fully electronic modern Yanmar 900HP main engines!!!
+Over $1M refit just a couple years ago that included BRAND NEW, fully electronic modern Yanmar 900HP main engines and transmissions!!!
 These brand new engines literally have 15 hours on them.
-The new engines alone are worth over $250K!
+The new engines and transmissions alone are worth over $300K not installed!
 The refit also included a new/updated bridge design with exterior kitchen, updated cockpit design, brand new Garmin touch screen electronics, New TV7 SAT TV System, all new AV equipment, New Carpet and many interior upgrades.
 And this boat isn't one of these newer snap together boats, this thing is a Yacht with the big yacht equipment.
 Hydraulic Bow Thruster and windlass, Two Generators (20KW working Gen and 8KW day gen), Back up emergency systems and all heavy duty equipment.

 So, why is she being offered so cheap????
 Well, there is a story.........
 The current owner (who has owned the boat for 30 years) decided it was time for a refit a couple years ago (when all the new equipment when in, including the new engines).
 After a year in the yard and over $1.2M invested, he got into a disagreement with the yard and had the boat launched and returned to her slip (Fresh water on Lake Union).
 The re-fit was 95% complete anyway, so he figured he would just have someone else wrap up the balance of the work.
 With-in a few months of the boat being out of the yard, the owner noticed that the brand new paint job was failing.
 At the end of the day, he simply lost interest in the project and is willing to just take the loss and let someone else wrap it up.